Attorney Detail Banner

 • On behalf of Johnson & Johnson, defeated TRO and preliminary injunction attempts to block acquisition of a major company specializing in heart stent technology.

-• Defeated at the pleading stage an action against AIG seeking to require AIG to substantially increase its reserves in California in order to protect the liquidity of certain California-based investments, a result that would have had disruptive consequences for AIG's nationwide investment strategies.
-The California Court of Appeal recently affirmed this order and denied a motion for rehearing.
+• Defeated at the pleading stage an action against AIG seeking to require AIG to substantially increase its reserves in California to protect the liquidity of certain California-based investments, a result that would have had disruptive consequences for AIG's nationwide investment strategies.
+The California Court of Appeal affirmed this order and denied a motion for rehearing.

 • Harvard Law School